How Much Money Do You Need To Start A Business?

 Employees

 You may or may not start your business with any employees.
-If you do have employees, you need to factor in payroll costs, payroll taxes, insurance costs (workers comp. and health insurance), and training costs.
+But if you do hire employees, you need to consider the following:

 Marketing